 In addition to the general Rheumatology Clinics we provide the following services.

-The helpline gives you the opportunity to:
+The advice line gives you the opportunity to:

 Biologics Clinic – To improve care for people with unremitting diesease, a dedicated clinic to plan and monitor treatment with this highly effective group of drugs.